Frequently Asked Questions!

 What are my child's morning routines or activities?

 *Arrival Time: The buses and walkers arrive in between 7:50 - 8:10.
-During those 20 minutes, your child will take care of his or her backpack, jacket, bathroom visits, ordering lunch, signing in, and attendance.
+During those 20 minutes, your child will take care of his or her backpack, jacket, bathroom visits, lunch order, and attendance.
 If your child accomplishes these jobs quickly, they may choose a learning activity to work on while waiting for the day to begin.

-* Circle Time: At 8:10, the bells will ring calling all the children to gather on the carpet for our morning meeting.
+* Circle Time: At 8:10, the bells will ring calling all the children to get ready for our morning meeting.
 This is when we place our class lunch order, send our attendance and any notes from home to the main office.
-We read a morning message from 'Pete, the Panda Bear' and review our day's schedule.
-This is also when we say our Pledge of Allegiance and sing some patriotic songs.
+We read a morning message from our class mascot, Mabel and review our day's schedule.
+This is also when we say our Pledge of Allegiance and listen to a patriotic songs.
 When time allows, we will greet one another and do other fun movement activities to warm up for learning.
-We will also complete our Number Corner activities for the day.* Kid Writing: Your child will have approximately 45 minutes EVERY DAY to explore and practice writing!
+We will also complete our Number Corner activities for the day.* Kid Writing: Your child will have approximately 40 minutes EVERY DAY to explore and practice writing!
 Each workshop will begin with a brief mini-lesson, and then provide time for your kindergartener to learn new writing skills, practice learned skills, and to build stamina as a writer.
 Each student will have time to conference with an adult, about their writing, every day!!!
 We take turns sharing our stories, during an Author's Share time, to conclude each workshop.* Literacy Time: Our young learners will build stamina in 5 components of a balanced literacy workshop.
-Each student will work on; reading to self, reading to others, listening to reading, word work, writing and of course, reading with the teacher.
+Each student will work on; reading to self, reading to others, listening to reading, word study or phonics, writing and of course, reading with the teacher.